cloudwego/sonic-rs/README.md

 If we need parse a JSON number ***without loss of percision***, we can use `RawNumber`.
 It likes `JsonNumber` in Golang, and can also be parsed from a JSON string.

 Detailed examples can be found in [raw_value.rs](examples/raw_value.rs) and [json_number.rs](examples/json_number.rs).

+## FAQs

+### About UTF-8

+By default, sonic-rs does not enable UTF-8 validation.
+This is a trade-off to achieve the fastest performance.

+- For the `from_slice` and `dom_from_slice` interfaces, if you need to validate UTF-8 for the parsed JSON, please use the `utf8` feature.

+- For the `get` and `lazyvalue` related interfaces, due to the algorithm design, these interfaces are ***only suitable for use in valid-json scenarios***, and we will not provide UTF-8 validation in the future.

+### About floating point precision

+By default, sonic-rs uses floating point precision consistent with the Rust standard library, and there is no need to add an extra `float_roundtrip` feature like `serde-json` to ensure floating point precision.

+If you want to achieve lossless precision when parsing floating-point numbers, such as Golang `JsonNumber` and `serde-json arbitrary_precision`, you can use `RawNumber`.

 ## Acknowledgement